hubmapconsortium/software-docs/docs/faq.md

 - Biologists exploring hypotheses using publicly available HuBMAP datasets prior to or in parallel with work in their own labs
 - Experimentalists interested in using the same protocols or computational tools in their labs
 - Educators developing new teaching materials
-- Technology developers interested in developing new assys with enhanced performance
+- Technology developers interested in developing new assays with enhanced performance

 </details>